BrianLoveGa/homework_day2BL/answers.md

 Answer more questions!

-What command do you use to unstage a file? git reset
+What command do you use to unstage a file? git reset or git rm // (remove) //

-What command do you use to change your files back to how they were after a commit? git revert --
+What command do you use to change your files back to how they were after a commit? git checkout -- or git revert -- or git reset --

-Why is it important to use -- when changing files back to a previous state? my group thinks it is to specify which files to revert
+Why is it important to use -- when changing files back to a previous state? my group thinks it is to specify which files to revert --

 Why might you want to reset your files back to a previous commit? if you did something wrong and get stuck